nicklotz/kubeconcepts/public/02-kubernetes-controllers-and-networking.md

 # Lab 02: Kubernetes Controllers and Networking

-> Every object in Kubernetes is managed by a **controller** that ensures the object matches its desired state configuration.
+> Every object in Kubernetes is managed by a **controller** - a control loop that watches the state of your cluster and makes changes to move the current state toward the desired state.

-> For example, the NGINX pods in the previous labs are managed by a deployment controller, ensuring the resource configurations match the deployment YAML.
+> For example, the NGINX pods in the previous labs are managed by a Deployment controller, which in turn creates a ReplicaSet controller to maintain the desired number of pod replicas.

 > We will now proceed to learn about other types of Kubernetes controllers their corresponding resources.